lostatc/linotype/docs/usage.rst

 message.
 This allows you to add new content that appears in your **Sphinx** documentation but not in your printed output.
-This is done on a per-item basis using a reStructuredText definition list, where the term is the ID of an item and the definition is the new text to use. reST markup in the new text is not parsed.
-You can also add a classifier, which changes how the new text is
+This is done on a per-item basis using a reStructuredText definition list, where the term is the ID of an item and the definition is the new text to use.
+You can also add a classifier, which changes how the new text is incorporated:
-incorporated:

 @before
     Insert the new text before the existing text.